prajitrr/cse15l-lab-reports/lab-report-1.md

     prajitrajkumar@tuyihkj31798euoij831 messages % pwd
     /Users/prajitrajkumar/lecture1/messages
     ```
-   b.
-The absolute path to the working directory when the command was run was `/Users/prajitrajkumar/lecture1`.
+   2. The absolute path to the working directory when the command was run was `/Users/prajitrajkumar/lecture1`.
-   c.
-This output was produced because using `cd` with a directory as an argument, given that the directory
+   3. This output was produced because using `cd` with a directory as an argument, given that the directory
       or path to the directory is present within the working directory, directs the working directory to the specified directory.
       This is the inherent purpose of `cd`.
-   d.
-This output is not an error, because using `cd` with an argument that is a directory present within a working directory
+   4. This output is not an error, because using `cd` with an argument that is a directory present within a working directory
       correctly redirects the user to the directory present, which is the purpose of the command, and this is what happened in this
       case.
 If the directory was not present, then an error would likely result.